(Disclosure: Some of the links below may be affiliate links)

 - Alternative Investments

 If you invest in different asset classes that have a low correlation, you are reducing your volatility.
-When your stocks are doing poorly, your cash should be stable enough to reduce your risks.
+When your stocks are doing poorly, your cash should be stable enough to reduce risks.

 The issue is that the correlation between different asset classes changes over time.
 For instance, bonds were sometimes negatively correlated to stocks, but recently they are positively correlated, although it is still a small correlation, so there are still benefits.